jenshoej/Power-analysis/README.md

 - Biomass (Biomasse)
 - FossilOil (Olie)

+Load can be plotted with TotalLoad

+Transmission data is available in the dataframe, but cannot yet be plotted with the here routine (will be available in the future).
+The available dataseries are

+- ExchangeGreatBritain (England)
+- ExchangeNordicCountries (Sverige og Norge)
+- ExchangeContinent (Tyskland og Holland)
+- ExchangeGreatBelt (Storebælt)

 Danish translations are shown in parentheses and will appear in plot legends.

 ## Requirements